Continue with Facebook

 Some eczema treatments can contribute to body odors.

 Topical steroids are a popular and effective treatment for atopic dermatitis, contact dermatitis, and other types of eczema.
-They work by calming the inflammation when the immune system overreacts to triggers.
-However, frequent use of steroid creams or use of very potent creams can increase your risk of bacterial, fungal, and viral infections and delay wound healing.
+They work by calming inflammation.
+However, frequent use of steroid creams or use of very potent creams can increase your risk of some skin infections and delay wound healing.
 An open wound is susceptible to infection, and infections can cause odors.

 Immunosuppressant medications can also contribute to odors.
-They work by suppressing the immune system to relieve eczema symptoms, but in doing so, they may increase your risk of infection, lead to liver damage, or trigger other health issues associated with body odors.
-Be sure to talk with your doctor before starting any of these medications that increase your risk of getting infections.
+They work by suppressing the immune system to relieve eczema symptoms, but in doing so, they may increase your risk of infection or trigger other health issues associated with body odors.
+Be sure to talk with your doctor before starting any medications that increase your risk of infections.

-Antihistamine gels, sprays, and other forms work by blocking histamine receptors in the body, keeping them from triggering an immune response that causes an itchy sensation.
+Antihistamine gels and sprays work by blocking histamine receptors in the body to keep them from triggering an immune response that causes an itchy sensation.
 But antihistamines taken orally can also cause bad breath due to dry mouth.

 Skin infections are common in people with eczema and — as noted — can cause odors.
-When the skin barrier is damaged, bacteria and other invaders can enter, causing an infection.
+When the skin barrier is damaged, bacteria and other invaders can enter and cause an infection.
 The types of infections you might develop with eczema include:

 Sometimes the bacteria, fungi, or viruses aren’t causing an infection.
-Instead, they aren’t in their normal balance to help protect your skin and prevent smells.
-Many factors can cause this imbalance, including puberty, medications, humidity, and certain deodorants and antiperspirants.
-Talk with your doctor to discuss any further workup, if needed, and consider asking if a gentle antibacterial soap would be right for you.
+Instead, they just aren’t in their normal balance to help protect your skin and prevent smells.
+Many factors can cause this imbalance, including puberty, medications, humidity, and some deodorants and antiperspirants.
+Talk with your doctor to discuss further testing, if needed, and consider asking if a gentle antibacterial soap would be right for you.

 If you notice a new body odor, talk to a medical professional to ensure an accurate diagnosis and to rule out serious health issues.
 Metabolic diseases like diabetes and advanced kidney and liver diseases can also cause a noticeable body odor.